mitesh-sasimagesh/FSARE/README.md

 FSARE is designed to simulate and demonstrate how delays impact connected flights that share the same aircraft.

 The system currently focuses on:
-	1. Managing flight records
-	2. Tracking aircraft assigned to flights
-	3. Recording delays
-	4. Fetching airport information
-	5. Providing API endpoints to interact with the system
+Managing flight records, Tracking aircraft assigned to flights, Recording delays, Fetching airport information, Providing API endpoints to interact with the system

 This project acts as the core scheduling engine that will later support advanced disruption management features.

 Current Features (Version 1)
-	1. Node.js and Express backend
-	2. REST API for managing flights
-	3. Flight delay tracking
-	4. Airport lookup integration
-	5. Basic simulation of airline flight operations
+Node.js and Express backend, REST API for managing flights, Flight delay tracking, Airport lookup integration, Basic simulation of airline flight operations

 Future Scope

 FSARE will evolve into a more advanced scheduling and recovery engine as part of the ADMS platform.
 Future versions will include:
-	1. Aircraft rotation simulation
-	2. Flight timing and turnaround modeling
+Aircraft rotation simulation, Flight timing and turnaround modeling, Disruption impact analysis, Aircraft reallocation logic, Airport-based aircraft availability, Schedule recovery strategies
-	3. Disruption impact analysis
-	4. Aircraft reallocation logic
-	5. Airport-based aircraft availability
-	6. Schedule recovery strategies

 Project Vision